Departments & Organizations

 Yale Combined Program in the Biological and Biomedical Sciences (BBS): Immunology: B and T Cell Effector and Memory Cell Differentiation; Consequences of an Immune Response; Infectious Disease and Host-Pathogen Interaction; Regulating the Immune Response

-Dr. Chen’s laboratory also discovered many costimulatory and coinhibitory pathways (4-1BB, ICOS/B7-H2, B7-H3, B7-H4, B7-H5/CD28H, PD-1H, LIGHT/HVEM, TROY, B7-H2/CD28/CTLA-4), their immunological functions and applications in human disease treatment.
-These discoveries have led to the development of therapeutic agents including agonist anti-4-1BB antibody (cancer), anti-B7-H3 antibody (cancer) anti-B7-H4 antibody (cancer) and B7-H4Ig fusion protein (autoimmune diseases) which are currently in clinical trials.
+Dr. Chen’s laboratory also discovered multiple costimulatory and coinhibitory pathways, their immunological functions and applications in human disease treatment.
+These pathways include 4-1BB, ICOS/B7-H2, B7-H3, B7-H4, B7-H5/CD28H, PD-1H, LIGHT/HVEM, TROY, B7-H2/CD28/CTLA-4 (human), SALM5/HVEM.
+Among them, Dr. Chen’s laboratory discovered the anti-tumor effect of agonist 4-1BB antibody and elucidated the mechanisms of action.
+These discoveries have led to the development of therapeutic agonist anti-4-1BB antibody (cancer), anti-B7-H3 antibody (cancer) anti-B7-H4 antibody (cancer) and B7-H4Ig fusion protein (autoimmune diseases) which are currently in clinical trials.

-Dr. Chen has published more than 300 papers, review, book chapters and edited two books.
-His work in discovery of the PD-1/PD-L1 pathway in cancer therapy was cited as the #1 breakthrough of the years by Science magazine (2013).
-He has received several awards and professional recognitions including William B. Coley Award (2014) and AAI-Steinman Award (2016).
+Dr. Chen's work in the discovery of the PD-1/PD-L1 pathway in cancer therapy was cited as the #1 breakthrough of the years by Science magazine in 2013.
+He has received several awards and professional recognition, including the William B. Coley Award (2014) and the AAI-Steinman Award (2016).

 Education & Training